Tencent/APIJSON/README.md

  Process | Previous way | APIJSON
 -------- | ------------ | ------------
  Transmission | Server developers edit interfaces and update docs, then client developers request server and parse server responses according to the docs | Client developers request server and parse server responses for their requirements
- Compatibility | Server developers add new interfaces tagged with v2 and update docs | do nothing
+ Compatibility | Server developers add new interfaces tagged with v2 and update docs | Nothing need to do

  Client request | Previous way | APIJSON
 -------- | ------------ | ------------